-Kurkure is a variety of ready-to-eat crisp, salty snack known for its unique taste.
+Kurkure, the perfect ready-to-eat crisp, salty snack known for its unique taste is almost everyone’s favorite.
 It was launched in 1999 by PepsiCo India.
-This product is promoted by leading celebrities with fun and lovable human quirks.
-Kurkure is gaining popularity day by day as the product is coming up with varieties of local tastes, what they promote as ‘Desi tadka'.
+This yummy product is promoted by leading celebrities with fun and lovable human quirks.
+Kurkure is gaining popularity day by day as the product is coming up with varieties of local tastes, which they promote as ‘Desi tadka'.

-It has become a common snack and a must-buy item in our grocery list.
-You get to munch on it at tea time, weekend parties, birthday parties and social gatherings.
-To beat all these, there are so many recipes that have come up with Kurkure that you can relish on.
+It has become a common snack and a must-buy item on our grocery list.
+You get to munch on it at tea time, weekend parties, birthday parties, and social gatherings.
+To beat all these, there are so many recipes that have come up with Kurkure that you can relish.
 When it comes to the yummy varieties of Kurkure, we often tend to overlook the nutritional facts of the product and of course, the rumors that it contains plastic!

-I still keep getting those mails which say Kurkure is plastic.
-Most of you would have also come across these rumors.
-Yes, you heard it right, all those videos and emails are just rumors.
-Let me tell you why......
+We still keep getting those emails that say Kurkure is plastic.
+Most of you would have also come across these rumors that its residue after burning was found plastic.
+The controversy led to the declining faith of people in this snack but re-gained popularity after adequate clarifications from the manufacturers.
+Yes, you heard it right, all those videos and emails were just rumors.
+Let us tell you why......